-Make more informed financial decisions with the resources by the Consumer Financial Protection Bureau.
-Their guides can help you understand and plan for big financial goals — like buying a home, getting an auto loan, or paying for college.
+Make more informed financial decisions with the resources from the Consumer Financial Protection Bureau.
+Their guides can help you understand and plan for big financial goals like buying a home, getting an auto loan, or paying for college.

 Federal Trade Commission

 Report identity theft, get a free credit report, register for the Do Not Call list, and enroll in scam alerts.